-USACE has reaffirmed its commitment to the environment by formalizing a set of Environmental Operating Principles (EOP) applicable to all of its decision-making and programs.
-The formulation of alternatives considered for implementation met all of the EOP principles.
+USACE has reaffirmed its commitment to the environment by formalizing a set of EOPs applicable to all of its decision-making and programs.
+The formulation of alternatives considered for implementation met all of the EOP.
 The EOPs are:

-- Foster sustainability as a way of life throughout the organization; - Proactively consider environmental consequences of all USACE activities and act accordingly; - Create mutually supporting economic and environmentally sustainable solutions; - Continue to meet our corporate responsibility and accountability under the law for activities undertaken by USACE, which may impact human and natural environments; - Consider the environment in employing a risk management and systems approach throughout the life cycles of projects and programs; - Leverage scientific, economic, and social knowledge to understand the environmental context and effects of USACE actions in a collaborative manner; and - Employ an open, transparent process that respects views of individuals and groups interested in USACE activities.
+- Foster sustainability as a way of life throughout the organization; - Proactively consider environmental consequences of all USACE activities and act accordingly; - Create mutually supporting economic and environmentally sustainable solutions; - Continue to meet our corporate responsibility and accountability under the law for activities undertaken by USACE, which may impact human and natural environments: - Consider the environment in employing a risk management and systems approach throughout the life cycles of projects and programs; - Leverage scientific, economic, and social knowledge to understand the environmental context and effects of USACE actions in a collaborative manner; and - Employ an open, transparent process that respects views of individuals and groups interested in USACE activities.

 The EOPs were considered during the plan formulation process.
-The proposed ecosystem restoration measures in the TSP were formulated by a large interagency team of experts.
+The proposed ecosystem restoration measures in the RP were formulated by a large interagency team of experts.
 Measures are intended to sustain scarce habitats in the remaining footprint of the floodplain.
 This, in turn supports the conservation and sustainability of numerous species of conservation concern, the support of federally listed species, the combat of invasive species, and the promotion of native species for the overall benefit of the nation.
 The measures were created without affecting other overlapping USACE missions such as flood risk management and navigation.
 Numerous stakeholders, public meetings, and public involvement activities throughout the duration of the study ensured sustainable and mutually supporting solutions were developed and communicated, as detailed in Appendix 8-Public Involvement and Coordination.
-The TSP promotes sustainability and economically sound measures by incorporating the most natural and least cost methods for restoring habitat for technically significant resources.
+The RP promotes sustainability and economically sound measures by incorporating the most natural and least cost methods for restoring habitat for technically significant resources.

-5.13 VIEWS OF THE NON-FEDERAL SPONSOR
+5.11 VIEWS OF THE NON-FEDERAL SPONSOR

-The TSP has been developed by a study team comprised of USACE and the non-Federal cost sharing sponsor, the Lower Mississippi River Conservation Committee (LMRCC).
-During the development of this Recommended Plan, there have been opportunities for input from the LMRCC and a wide array of partners and stakeholders.
+The RP has been developed by a study team comprised of USACE and the non-Federal cost sharing sponsor, the LMRCC.
+During the development of this RP, there have been opportunities for input from the LMRCC and a wide array of partners and stakeholders.
 The LMRCC has been working with our partners for over 25 years and this study is another chapter in our efforts to bring a comprehensive restoration and monitoring approach to the lower river.
-The 39 miles of the Hatchie-Loosahatchie reach contain 3 tributary mouths, several State and Federal lands, and 3 of only 14 remaining meander scarps in the entire LMR.
+The 39 miles of the Hatchie-Loosahatchie reach contain three tributary mouths, several State and Federal lands, and three of only 14 remaining meander scarps in the entire LMR.
+The RP restores two of the three remaining meander scarps.
 The river is no longer able to create these unique habitats and they are filling in over time.
-This critical study is addressing a plan for rehabilitation of these endangered habitats, in addition to improving habitats for many of our native iconic species such as Alligator Gar, and numerous other State and Federally listed species.
+This critical study is addressing a plan for rehabilitation of these endangered habitats, in addition to improving habitats for many of our native iconic species such as alligator gar, and numerous other state and federally listed species.
 The LMRCC and USACE have worked as a team to tackle the largest ecosystem restoration study to date for the LMR.
-The LMRCC supports the Recommended Plan and agrees it is the best path forward for this 39-mile reach.
+The LMRCC supports the RP and agrees it is the best path forward for this 39-mile reach.